 If a stakeholder believes that a federal Public Policy Requirement that may drive transmission needs relating to the New England Transmission System has not been appropriately addressed by NESCOE, it may file with the ISO, no later than 15 days after the posting of NESCOE's explanation as described in Section 4A.1 of this Attachment, a written request that explains the stakeholder's reasoning and that seeks reconsideration by the ISO of NESCOE's position regarding that requirement.
 The ISO will post the stakeholder's written request on the ISO's website.
 Where the ISO agrees with a stated stakeholder position, or on its own finding, the ISO may perform an evaluation under Sections 4A.2 through 4A.4 of this Attachment of a federal Public Policy Requirement not otherwise identified by NESCOE.
-The ISO will post on its website an explanation of those transmission needs driven by federal Public Policy Requirements not identified by NESCOE that will be evaluated for potential transmission solutions in the regional system planning process, and why other suggested transmission needs driven by federal Public Policy Requirements not identified by NESCOE will not be evaluated.
-In addition, the ISO will post on its website an explanation of those transmission needs driven by local Public Policy Requirements that will be evaluated for potential transmission solutions in the regional system planning process, and why other suggested transmission needs driven by local Public Policy Requirements that will be evaluated for potential transmission solutions in the regional system planning process, and why other suggested transmission needs driven by local Public Policy Requirements will not be evaluated.
+The ISO will post on its website an explanation of those transmission needs driven by federal Public Policy Requirements not identified by NESCOE will not be evaluated.
+In addition, the ISO will post on its website an explanation of those transmission needs driven by local Public Policy Requirements not identified by NESCOE will not be evaluated.
+In addition, the ISO will post on its website an explanation of those transmission needs driven by local Public Policy Requirements not identified by NESCOE will not be evaluated.
+In addition, the ISO will post on its website an explanation of those transmission needs driven by local Public Policy Requirements not identified by NESCOE will not be evaluated.
+In addition, the ISO will post on its website an explanation of those transmission needs driven by local Public Policy Requirements not identified by NESCOE will not be evaluated.
+In addition, the ISO will post on its website an explanation of those transmission needs driven by local Public Policy Requirements that will be evaluated for potential transmission solutions in the regional Public Policy Requirements that will be evaluated for potential transmission needs driven by local Public Policy Requirements that will be evaluate system planning process, and why other suggested transmission needs driven by local Public Policy Requirements will not be evaluated.